CThaw90/SDNHeaderAuthentication/verification/README.rst

 Once the controller has loaded all keys into memory you can run the ``host_script.py`` python script to send a signature string to the controller for verification.

+The current script is hard coded for an id of host4 and the public/private key it is associated with you can change this by modifying the ``host_id`` variable.